NCMC General Transfer Policy

 Coursework from institutions on a quarter hour system will be converted to semester hours using a two-thirds conversion factor for transfer to NCMC.

 Credit may be accepted from institutions accredited by other agencies recognized by the Council for Higher Education Accreditation when course content, rigor, and learning outcomes are equivalent to NCMC courses.

 Transferred-in credit is not used to calculate a student’s grade point average for academic standing at NCMC.
 All grades, including any received from other higher education institutions, will be considered for athletic eligibility and used to calculate the cumulative grade point average required for graduates in the Associate in Arts in Teaching program.

 Foreign College and University Credit

 North Central Missouri College staff does not evaluate foreign transcripts.
-Students seeking credit must have their foreign transcripts evaluated by a foreign transcript evaluation service, nationally accredited in the United States, and submit an official copy of the results to the NCMC registrar’s office.
+Students seeking credit must have their foreign transcripts evaluated by a foreign transcript evaluation service, nationally accredited in the United States, and submit an official copy of the results with course descriptions to the NCMC Registrar’s Office.
 Credit may be granted for foreign coursework based on the results of such evaluations if substantially similar to courses offered by NCMC.
 The same requirements and limitations apply to foreign credit as those applicable to credit earned at U.S. colleges and universities.

 Transfer students have the right to appeal institutional decisions on the acceptance of transfer credit toward graduation requirements at NCMC.
-Students may complete the transfer credit appeal form and submit to the Registrar’s Office.
-Instructional department chairpersons will review submitted appeal forms and supporting documentation and forward decisions on transferability to the NCMC Registrar.
+Students may complete the Transfer Credit Re-evaluation Appeal form and submit to the Registrar’s Office.
+The decision on transferability will rest with the academic department chairperson.

-A student whose appeal is denied may file a request for review with the appropriate instructional Dean who will make a final decision.
+A student, whose appeal is denied, may file a request for review with the Dean of Instruction.
+If the issue is not resolved to the student’s satisfaction, the Vice President of Academic Affairs will make a final decision.